Why buy mint tea when you can make your own from scratch?

 Even now, I sometimes judge my cooking skills based on notions I’m unaware are managing my experiences until I catch myself having such a notion.
 Do you do that too?
 Do you think “oh ok, this chicken looks simple enough,” and then find yourself unable to make the sauce, because the sauce… well the sauce is entirely complicated.

 The only antidote I have found for this is to attack it head on.
 This results in a lot of trips to the trash can to destroy the evidence.
 And a few satisfying “I got this!”

 Living in Sarajevo for the past year has been an experiment in attacking these notions.
 It’s easier to do this here, due to a different approach to cooking.
 For one, there is no fear related to food here.
-Do you remember a story about my cousin who made perfect stuffed dolmas after receiving only a few cryptic sentences from my grandma the night before?
+Do you remember my cousin who made perfect stuffed dolmas after only receiving cryptic instructions from my grandma the night before?
 I still don’t know how she did it.
 I would’ve asked at least seven or eight specific questions to come even close.